Open-Earth-Foundation/OpenClimate/CONTRIBUTING_DATA.md

 The coverage is global.

+### Identifying data needs

+The [data coverage](https://app.openclimate.network/datacoverage) page shows area that have high and low data coverage.

+Additional information is shown in the database in the `DataCoverage` table.

+### Helpful data sources

+There are a lot of sources of data:

+- Wikidata -- great for contextual data
+- World Bank -- great for contextual data
+- UNFCCC -- great for detailed national inventories
+- International non-profits -- good for pledges
+- National environmental agencies -- especially when emitters must report data.
+- State, provincial and regional environmental agencies -- often have more detailed data.
+- City climate plans -- often include pledges and actions.
+- Corporate disclosure documents -- often include emissions, without a lot of detail.

 ### Check data rights

 Data rights are tricky!
 Typically, sharing factual information is not protected by copyright, but some modified data can be, as well as a collection of factual data.
 OpenClimate appreciates the work that goes into these data sets, and we want to respect the creators.